5 Surefire Ways To Feel Better About YOU – Boost Your Self Confidence

 Studies show that women, commonly suffer (and more often) from low self-confidence as compared to men.

-In my experience I have known or been acquainted many women (myself included), who have sometimes spent years projecting a confident persona, all the while feeling quite insecure about ourselves regardless of social standing, personal or professional “success”.
+In my experience I have known or been acquainted with many women (myself included), who have sometimes spent years projecting a confident persona, all the while feeling quite insecure about ourselves regardless of social standing, personal or professional “success”.

 The truth is Life happens.